vgupta1/faculty_website/index.md

 <!-- <div class="updates" style="height: 15em; overflow-y: scroll;">
  -->
 <ul>
 <li>Jan.
+2021 - <a href="https://www.entrepreneur.com/article/363706">Entrepreneur</a> covred our oint project on deploying Greece's COVID-19 screening policy at the border (with Kimon Drakopoulos and Hamsa Bastani). </li>
-2021 - I am honored to selected to serve as an Associate Editor for <a href = "https://pubsonline.informs.org/journal/msom">
+<li>Jan.
+2021 - I am honored to have been selected to serve as an Associate Editor for <a href = "https://pubsonline.informs.org/journal/msom">
   MSOM</a>.</li>
 <li>Dec.
 2020 - <a href="https://www.phocuswire.com/algorithms-helped-bring-tourists-back-to-Greece">PhocusWire</a> (a UK Travel News Site) covered our joint project on deploying Greece's COVID-19 screening policy at the border (with Kimon Drakopoulos and Hamsa Bastani).</li>
 <li>Nov.
 2020 - My paper